Nihlus/AdvancedDLSupport/README.md

 If the library's license doesn't fit your project or product, please [contact us][14].
 Custom licensing options are available, and we are always open to working something out that fits you - be it modified, commercial, or otherwise.

-AdvancedDLSupport's public release is licensed under the [GNU General Public License, Version 3 (GPLv3)][12].
+AdvancedDLSupport's public release is licensed under the [GNU Lesser General Public License, Version 3 (LGPLv3)][12].
 See the [LICENSE][13] for details.
 Without the support of the open-source movement, it would never have existed.